 “Should the office we created be a nursery?
 Did we go too feminine or close to one particular style?
 Should we stage the outdoor space now that it’s getting warmer?”
 These types of questions offer the designer and the broker an opportunity to update a home based on early feedback.

-In light of the pandemic, IMG and Eisen recently launched a service called Rendered-to-Reality.
-This is a virtual staging service that allows brokers and their clients to go to market in a matter of days with a virtual version of the eventual home-staging design.
+IMG and Eisen’s service, Rendered-to-Reality, is a virtual staging service that allows brokers and their clients to go to market in a matter of days with a virtual version of the eventual home-staging design.

 “While they advertise and schedule showings, we’re able to install the exact digital design in real life,” Eisen said.
 “But the best part is that buyers can purchase everything they’ve fallen in love with directly from our digital designs or in-person installations.”